loomnetwork/loom-sdk-documentation/docs/evm.md

  -i is the input string.
 For a solidity contract this will be ABI encoded as described in the [Solidity ABI documentation](https://solidity.readthedocs.io/en/develop/abi-spec.html).
  Example

+ The address fields -a and -k are optional.
  ```text
 static-call -a ./data/pub -k ./data/pri -i ./cmd/loom/data/inputGet.bin \
   -c 0xbD770416A3345f91E4b34576Cb804a576Fa48eB1  \